-It’s that time again….the air is cooling, the leaves are changing, and the scarves and sweaters are being moved to the front of our closets.
-It’s fall…the most magical time of year.
-But, instead of falling prey to the pumpkin spice phenomenon that is becoming so cliché it’s hard to take serious anymore, we thought we’d warm up your autumn palate with a different yet just as gorgeous gourd this October.
+We still hear a LOT about pumpkin spice — and it is becoming so cliché it’s hard to take serious anymore.
+So, we thought we’d warm up your autumn palate with a different yet just as gorgeous gourd this October.
 This Butternut Squash Muffins recipe will have your taste buds just as excited for all things fall!

-- Using white whole wheat flour (learn more about white whole wheat flour HERE)
+- Using 1-for-1 gluten free flour instead of refined flour (learn more about white whole wheat flour HERE)

 - Adding almond flour for super clean “plant protein”

 - Eliminating all refined sugar (ours are sweetened with nutrient-rich pureed dates, bananas, and raisins)

 - Using organic, pastured eggs instead of conventional eggs–we are HUGE fans of Vital Farms

 - Adding a lot more butternut squash!
 (We use one entire 10-ounce frozen container!)

 - Swapping nutrient-rich organic extra virgin coconut oil for the vegetable oil (and we use half the amount of oil).

 - We are also ditching the applesauce because conventional applesauce has the fiber removed—we’ll swap a mashed banana for this.

 Okay, okay… yes, this is less of a makeover and more of a complete re-do of the recipe.
 But, I got the idea for adding butternut squash to my muffins from Jessica’s recipe.